 Here are some of my favorite, easy and free engagement strategies.

 - Tell a Joke: When I was student teaching, my dad bought me a book called “If They’re Laughing, They Might Just Be Listening” and that message has always stuck with me.

 - Talk in a different voice: Maybe accents aren’t your thing, I get it.
 But some of my favorite moments have been when I switch up my normal speaking voice to imitate a game show host or cartoon character.

-- Allow student choice: Giving students choice about how they will practice a skill or show what they know creates a sense of ownership.
-It has been linked to increases in students’ effort, performance and learning.
-It could be a simple as choosing between two worksheets, picking their own topic to write about or deciding on writing a poem, story or play.
+- Allow student choice: Giving students a choice about how they will practice a skill or show what they know creates a sense of ownership.
+It has been linked to increases in students’ effort, performance, and learning.
+It could be as simple as choosing between two worksheets, picking their own topic to write about, or deciding on writing a poem, story, or play.